Clean Water and Sanitation

 Does your university as a body provide educational opportunities for local communities to learn about good water management?

-Lakehead University is committed to empowering local communities with knowledge and expertise in the field of water management.
-Through innovative programs, engaging workshops and collaborative initiatives the university strives to raise awareness and understanding of responsible water stewardship.
+Lakehead University is committed to empowering local communities through both its academic programs and public outreach.
+The university aims to increase participation in water-related education events year over year.
+Through innovative programs, engaging workshops and collaborative initiatives, the university strives to raise awareness and understanding of responsible water stewardship.

 Lakehead University offers an Honours Bachelor of Science in Water Resource Science with Specialization in Applied Environmental Water Management program which focuses on water resource management, water conservation, water quality analysis and sustainable water practices.
 This is a paid, 4-year program with successful graduates eligible to obtain certification as a Water and Wastewater Operator in Training (OIT) and Entry Level Drinking Water Operator (Ontario Provincial Certification).

-Lakehead University also hosted a World Water Day “Protecting our Waters” an in-person and webinar event which featured Indigenous speakers and scholars addressing sustainable management of freshwater resources.
-This event is free, and open to all.
+In 2023–24, Lakehead University hosted “Protecting Our Waters” for World Water Day, an in-person and webinar event open to the public.
+This event featured Indigenous speakers and scholars addressing sustainable management of freshwater resources.

 6.5.2 Off-campus water conservation support